alexis-brosseau/VecFuzz/README.md

 ## Contributing

-Early-stage project — issues and PRs welcome, especially around closing the substitution-error gap.
-Keep the code clean, the docs plain, and the benchmarks honest.
+Early-stage project.
+Issues and PRs are welcome, especially around closing the substitution-error gap.

 ## License